Order Optimal Cascaded Code Distributed Computing With Low Complexity and Improved Flexibility: Introduction

 This paper is organized as follows.
 In Section~\ref{sec-system model}, the system model and problem formulation are introduced.
-In Section~\ref{sec-main result}, the main results and some numerical analysis are proposed.
-Then, we present an illustrated example of the proposed achievable scheme in Section~\ref{sec-example}, and provide the detailed constructions of the proposed scheme in Section~\ref{sec-proof}.
-Finally, Section~\ref{sec-conclusion} concludes this paper.
+In Section~\ref{sec-main result}, main results and performance analysis are proposed.
+An { illustrative example} of the proposed achievable scheme is shown in Section~\ref{sec-example}.
+The detailed constructions of the proposed scheme are stated in Section~\ref{sec-proof}.
+Finally, Section~\ref{sec-conclusion} concludes this paper, and Appendices provide some proofs.